Adam777Z/xbox-controller-button-remapper/README.md

 2. Open the Visual Studio Solution file and build

 ## Credits
+- Thanks to Microsoft for the Xbox Controller
 - [button_on_360_guide](https://www.reddit.com/r/emulation/comments/1goval/any_way_to_map_the_middle_xbox_360_button/camujj7/) (GitHub: [1](https://github.com/pinumbernumber/Xbox-360-Guide-Button-Remapper), [2](https://github.com/CautemocSg/xbox-360-guide-remapper))\
 Thanks to the creator of the original program and the source code.
 I improved it.
 - [SDL](https://github.com/libsdl-org/SDL)